 There are more Christian case making materials available today on the Internet than at any other time in history.
 These materials and web ministries simply cannot replace real human community, but they are an excellent source of information and training for those of us who are trying to build community around Christian Case Making.
 Find the resources and start training so you can become a better Christian Case Maker for your kids.

 If you are a parent, you are not alone.
 Training young Christians is difficult work and it requires a team.
 Even though I have become part of the larger Christian Case Making community, I don’t always feel personally adequate to the task as a parent.
 While I’ve been focused in preparing young Christians, I don’t always feel like I’ve done the best job preparing my own young Christians.
 Other Christian Case Makers I know feel the same way.
-This week, I sent my daughter to Summit Worldview Conference so she can experience the kind of community I’ve described.
-While she was there, MaryJo Sharp (one of many speakers training the students) took a photo of four of our kids (lovingly Identified as “AK’s”, or “Apologists Kids”) who happened to be at Summit this week.
+Many of us sent our kids to Summit Worldview Conference so they can experience the kind of community I’ve described.
 You might wonder why Christian Case Makers would send their own kids to listen to other Christian Case Makers.
 Haven’t they heard enough from us as their parents?
 Parents have access to their kids, but we don’t always have their attention.
-Tomorrow I’ll give you several reasons why strangers can impact our kids in a way we, as their parents, cannot.
+Take advantage of the resources that are available to raise up the next generation of believers.
+You’re not alone.
+Parents have access to their kids, but we don’t always have their attention.
+Take advantage of the resources that are available to raise up the next generation of believers.
+Click To Tweet

 For more information about strategies to help you teach Christian worldview to the next generation, please read So the Next Generation Will Know: Training Young Christians in a Challenging World.
 This book teaches parents, youth pastors and Christian educators practical, accessible strategies and principles they can employ to teach the youngest Christians the truth of Christianity.
 The book is accompanied by an eight-session So the Next Generation Will Know DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.